vectorgrp/xcp-lite/README.md

 ## Examples
 ### hello_xcp
 A very basic example
 Measure local variables and calibrate parameters of basic types

 ### single_thread_demo
-Shows how to measure and calibrate in a single instance task thread Shows how to clone a calibration parameter set, move it to a thread and sync its calibration changes Shows how to define and calibrate 2D curves and 3D maps
+Shows how to measure and calibrate in a single instance task thread
+Shows how to clone a calibration parameter set, move it to a thread and sync its calibration changes
+Shows how to define and calibrate 2D curves and 3D maps

 ### multi_thread_demo
 Shows how to measure and calibrate in a task instanciated in multiple threads with multiple instances of measurement events and local variables

 ### rayon_demo
 Use CANape to observe rayon workers calculating a mandelbrot set by lines

 ### tokio_demo
 Demonstrates using the XCP server tokio task (xcp_server::xcp_task) with tokio::net::UdpSocket, no threads running in xcplib anymore
 TCP not implemented yet
-Demo the usual measurement and calibration operations Demo which visualizes multiples tokio tasks start and stop executing in the tokio worker thread pool (similar to rayon_demo)
+Demo the usual measurement and calibration operations
+Demo which visualizes multiples tokio tasks start and stop executing in the tokio worker thread pool (similar to rayon_demo)

 ### point_cloud_demo
 Measure a lidar point cloud and visualize it in CANapes 3D scene window
 Use CDR serialization over XCP and the CDR/IDL schema generator proc-macro

 ### protobuf_demo
-Measure a struct annotated with the prost message derive macro and protobuf tags Use ProtoBuf serialization over XCP and the proto schema generator proc-macro
+Measure a struct annotated with the prost message derive macro and protobuf tags
+Use ProtoBuf serialization over XCP and the proto schema generator proc-macro

 ### type_description_demo, xcp_idl_generator_demo
 Demonstrate A2L or CDR/IDL shema generation for structs by using the xcp-lite proc-macros

 ### xcp-lite (xcp-lite/src/main.rs)
 Main application
 Manually check various features with the CANape project xcp-lite/CANape

 ## Code instrumentation for measurement and calibration:

 There are 3 important types: Xcp, XcpEvent and CalSeg.
 Xcp is a wrapper for XCPlite.
 It is a singleton.
-There is a builder pattern to initialize the XCP server.
+There is a builder to initialize the XCP server or ethernet transport layer.
+The server is optional.
+See example tokio_demo how to run the XCP server in an async task.

 CalSeg is a generic type used to encapsulate structs containing calibration parameters.
 This is called a calibration segment and the parameter struct wrapped is a calibration page.
 A calibration page must be Copy and may contain nested structs of basic types.